arve0/master/thesis.md

+---
+eqnPrefix: 'equation'
+figPrefix: 'figure'
---- eqPrefix: 'equation' figPrefix: 'figure' tblPrefix: 'table' lstPrefic:
+tblPrefix: 'table'
+lstPrefic: 'code block'
+codeBlockCaptions: true
+titleDelimiter: '-'
+bibliography: bibliography.bib
-'code block' codeBlockCaptions: true titleDelimiter: '-' bibliography: bibliography.bib csl: american-medical-association.csl ---
+csl: american-medical-association.csl
+---

-# Preface {.unnumbered} Five years at NTNU have been a rollercoaster ride.
+# Preface {.unnumbered}
+Five years at NTNU have been a rollercoaster ride.
 Uphills at times, but also a great deal of fun.
 I'm grateful for the number of marvellous people I have met, the flexibility the student life brings, all the fun with the student society Spanskrøret and not to forget all the things I've